Sara D. Roosevelt Park

-The M’Finda Kalunga Garden is named in memory of an African-American burial ground that was located on nearby Chrystie Street between Rivington and Stanton Streets.
+The M’Finda Kalunga Garden is named in memory of an African-American burial ground that was located on Chrystie Street near Stanton Streets.

 The garden was founded in 1983, as a project of the Roosevelt Park Community Coalition.
-This coalition, formed in 1982 in response to an overwhelming drug problem in the park, created several committees to assess and to solve the variety of problems facing the neighborhood.
+The coalition was formed in 1982 in response to an overwhelming drug problem in the park, and to solve problems facing the neighborhood.
 The original aims of the garden were more social than horticultural.
 The organizers viewed their work as a beachhead from which to launch initiatives that would make the community a better place to live.
-In the following years, more gardeners joined the project, and the garden began to take shape.
+In the following years, many gardeners and volunteers have joined the project.

 Directions to Sara D. Roosevelt Park

 Sara D. Roosevelt Park Weather

 - Jarrod Beck Announced As 2014 Recipient Of Clare Weiss Emerging Artist Award

 - New York Junior League Revitalizes Sara D.

 - Women's History and New York City Parks (Parks II)